15 Top Hikes in Santo Antao, Cape Verde

 I reached Forminguinhas and it was the perfect place to have lunch.
 You have the choice between Sonia’s and Isabel’s bar.

-The trail leads you in sometimes dazzling heights to the Aranhas valley.
-By now, it is abandoned and serves as a pasture ground for the herds of the surrounding villages.
+The trail leads to the Aranhas valley, which is sometimes dazzlingly high.
+By now, it has been abandoned and serves as a pasture for the herds of the surrounding villages.

 After 1 hour, I reached Cruzinha, a small fishermen village with breathtaking views on the coast and the ocean.